Tuscaloosa, Alabama: Health and medicine

 DCH Regional Medical Center is the main medical facility in Tuscaloosa.
 Operated by the publicly controlled DCH Healthcare Authority, the 610-bed hospital opened in 1916 as the Druid City Infirmary.
-The emergency department at DCH operates a trauma center (though it is not verified as one by the American College of Surgeons, however) that serves all of west central Alabama and is one of the busiest in the state.
+The emergency department at DCH operates a trauma center (but it is not verified as one by the American College of Surgeons, however) that serves all of west central Alabama and is one of the busiest in the state.
 The DCH Healthcare authority also operates Northport Medical Center in neighboring Northport.

 Other major medical centers in Tuscaloosa include the 702-bed Veterans Affairs Medical Center-Tuscaloosa, the 422-bed Bryce Hospital, Mary S. Harper Geriatric Psychiatry Center, and Taylor Hardin Secure Medical Facility.

+Utilities

+Tuscaloosa owns and operates its Water and Sewer system utility.
+The water system features three lakes and approximately 720 miles of water mains in service and supplies water to nearly 200,000 customers in the metropolitan Tuscaloosa area.

 Transportation

 Tuscaloosa is connected to other parts of the country via air, rail, road and sea.
 The city lies at the intersection of several highways, including three federal highways (US 11, US 43, and US 82), three Alabama state highways (SR 69, SR 215, and SR 216) and two duplexed (conjoined) Interstates (I-20/I-59).
 Interstate 359 spurs off from I-20/I-59 and heads northward, ending in downtown Tuscaloosa.
-SR 297 will be the future loop road around Tuscaloosa.

 Tuscaloosa also contains one toll road on the Black Warrior Parkway (I-20/I-59), charging $1.25 for automobiles, and one toll bridge (Black Warrior Parkway bridge).

 Rail

-Amtrak provides passenger rail service to Tuscaloosa though the Crescent line, which connects the area to major cities along the east coast from New York to New Orleans.
+Amtrak provides passenger rail service to Tuscaloosa though the Crescent line, which connects the area to major cities along the east coast from New York City to New Orleans.
 Tuscaloosa station is situated at 2105 Greensboro Avenue, one mile (1.6 km) south of downtown.
 Norfolk Southern Railway and Alabama Southern Railroad provide freight services to the area.
 KCS previously provided service to the area before leasing its lines to Watco in July 2005.

 Bus

 Greyhound Bus Lines provides passenger bus service to Tuscaloosa.
-The Tuscaloosa Transit Authority operates the Tuscaloosa Trolley System.
+The Tuscaloosa Transit Authority operates the Tuscaloosa Trolley System while the University of Alabama operates a separate bus service known as CrimsonRide.
 The Tuscaloosa Trolley provides local public bus transportation with four fixed routes that operate Monday through Friday from 5:00 am to 6:00 pm.
 The trolley's paint job is an illusion; it is an El Dorado Transmark RE bus, painted to look like a trolley.